 All commercial buildings must have a sufficient number of fire extinguishers on hand.

-Extinguishers to put out small fires before they have a chance to spread.
+Extinguishers should put out small fires before they have a chance to spread.

 Fire sprinklers

-By containing or extinguishing the fire, sprinklers can help to prevent loss of life and property damage.
-This makes sprinklers a vital part of any fire safety plan.
+Sprinklers can help prevent loss of life and property damage by containing or extinguishing fire.
+This makes them a vital part of any fire safety plan.

 Sprinklers put out fires before they have a chance to spread.

-Sprinklers are usually triggered by an alarm, and they can rapidly deploy water to extinguish the fire.
+An alarm usually triggers sprinklers, allowing them to rapidly deploy water to extinguish the fire.
 As a result, they are an essential piece of fire safety equipment.
-By investing in a quality sprinkler system, you can help to protect your home or business against the ravages of fire.
+By investing in a quality sprinkler system, you can help protect your home or business against the ravages of fire.

 Evacuation and regular fire drills

-Fire drills should be conducted on a regular basis, and employees should be given the opportunity to practice using fire extinguishers and other safety systems.
+Conduct fire drills regularly, and allow employees to practice using fire extinguishers and other safety systems.

 Employees should be aware of potential fire hazards and assembly points.

 In addition, all employees should be familiar with the evacuation routes and procedures.
-Evacuation routes and muster points should be clearly marked, and wheelchair accessible for people with disabilities.
+Evacuation routes and muster points should be marked and wheelchair accessible for people with disabilities.

-By taking these precautions, workplaces can help to ensure the safety of their employees in the event of a fire.
+Thereupon, by taking these precautions, workplaces can help ensure their employees’ safety in the event of a fire.

-• Commercial buildings, such as office buildings and retail buildings, are held to a higher fire safety standard than residential buildings.
+- Commercial buildings, such as office and retail buildings, are held to a higher fire safety standard than residential ones.
 Always refer to your state’s regulations and building assessment code.

-• A well-maintained building is less likely to experience a fire emergency.
-Use professional services to perform regular maintenance of automatic doors and other fire equipment in commercial spaces to ensure they comply with strict standards.
+- A well-maintained building is less likely to experience a fire emergency.
+Use professional services to regularly maintain automatic doors and other fire equipment in commercial spaces to ensure they comply with strict standards.

-• Employees must be trained in evacuation procedures in the event of a fire, as well as proper use of fire equipment.
-This includes extinguishers and fire blankets.
+- Employees must be trained in evacuation procedures in the event of a fire and proper use of fire equipment, including extinguishers and fire blankets.

-• Commercial buildings should be inspected regularly by a qualified professional to ensure that all building materials and fire safety equipment are up to code.
+- A qualified professional should inspect commercial buildings regularly to ensure all building materials and fire safety equipment are up to code.

 Go Doors offers a complete solution for the installation of fire doors